 to get the following message:

-logged in as pandammonium.
+logged in as username.
 You can use Git or hg to connect to Bitbucket.
 Shell access is disabled.

 In your terminal, assuming your repo is up-to-date, you can test everything works by typing the following: